hkhalajzadeh/demo/README.md

 # Running BiDaML
 Below is the explanation on how to run the created models on your system
 ## BiDaML Model Transformation
-Backup the demo sub-folder of your MetaEdit+ working folder (Documents\MetaEdit+ 5.5, for example), and copy the demo folder in provided software package to your MetaEdit+ working folder.
+Backup the demo sub-folder of your MetaEdit+ working folder (Documents\MetaEdit+ 5.5, for example), and copy the BiDaML folder in provided software package to your MetaEdit+ working folder.
 Open the MetaEdit+ and login
-- Select demo repository;
+- Select BiDaML repository;
 - Select BiDaML project;
 - Select default BiDaML;
 - Click login button.